TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 7/Jeremiah 7.21.md

 ---

-Thus saith Jehovah of hosts, the God of Israel: Add your burnt-offerings unto your sacrifices, and eat ye flesh.
+Thus says Yahweh of Armies, the God of Israel: Add your burnt offerings to your sacrifices, and eat meat.